FACRC-AgTrace/AATP/website/docs/specification/ConceptualMapping.md

 ## Notes

 - Concepts marked as **aligned** can be implemented directly using UNTP's existing schema and semantics.
-- Concepts marked as **extensions** represent areas where AATP introduces new structures or workflows to address traceability and assurance gaps specific to agriculture.
+- Concepts marked as **extensions** represent areas where AATP introduces new structures or workflows to address traceability and assurance gaps specific to Australian agriculture.
 - Concepts marked as **profiles** use the exact UNTP structure but apply specific constraints regarding identifier schemes and industry vocabularies for Australian agriculture.
 - This mapping will be updated as both UNTP and AATP specifications evolve.